eldargab/go-async/README.md

 })
 ```

-Async case is still ~ 20 times slower,
-but that's better than millions (and comparison is not completely fair).
+Async case is still ~ 10 times slower, but that's better than millions.

 ### Abortion